rainleander/MSU-AI-microbootcamp/README.md

 - Supervised learning is categorized into regression and classification algorithms.
 - Regression algorithms predict continuous variables, like predicting a person's weight based on height, age, and exercise or predicting prices in finance.
 - Classification algorithms predict discrete outcomes, like predicting voting behavior based on traits or predicting buy vs. sell in finance.
-- Despite its capabilities, supervised learning has its limitations, especially when dealing with very complex problems.
+- Despite its capabilities, supervised learning has limitations, especially when dealing with complex problems.
 - Current AI research aims to develop even more sophisticated algorithms, building on existing supervised and unsupervised learning techniques.

 1.3.4: Machine Learning Optimization
 1.3.5: Neural Networks and Deep Learning
 1.3.6: Natural Language Processing (NLP) and Transformers